Strawberry, Marin County, California: Educational institutions

+Almost all of Strawberry is in the Mill Valley Elementary School District, while a portion is in the Reed Union Elementary School District.
+All of it is in the Tamalpais Union High School District, and the Marin Community College District.
+Strawberry is in the attendance areas for Mill Valley Middle School and Tamalpais High School.

-Strawberry is home to one public school, Strawberry Point School (K - 5).
+Strawberry is home to one public school, Strawberry Point School (K - 5), of the Mill Valley District.

 Golden Gate Baptist Theological Seminary closed its Strawberry campus in 2016 after many decades of operation.
-Strawberry is in the Mill Valley School District, the Tamalpais Union High School District and the Marin Community College District.
-Strawberry is in the attendance areas for Mill Valley Middle School and Tamalpais High School.

 Strawberry Point School

 Strawberry Point School opened in 1952.
-Starting in 1956, 6th and 7th grade students attended Alto Junior High School, until Edna Maguire Junior High School opened in 1957.
-Edna Maguire is now an elementary school.
 Starting in 1969, 6th, 7th and 8th grade students attended Mill Valley Middle School.
 Strawberry Point School closed in 1990 and reopened in 2000.
 Huey Lewis attended Strawberry Point School in the 1950s, where he skipped second grade.